Are $70 Next-Gen Games The New Reality?

 Image Credit: Sony

 It’s upsetting to say this, but one of my favorite series of all-time is the first to announce a more expensive game price.
 2K is planning on selling NBA 2K21 for $70.
 The current-gen option will still be set to $60, and if you want to play on both current and next-gen, it’s even more pricey.
-Unlike Smart Delivery for Microsoft which upgrades games for free, 2K is offering a $100 Mabma Forever Edition named after the late Kobe Bryant.
+We learned from the Inside Xbox May 2020 Event that unlike Smart Delivery for Microsoft which upgrades games for free, 2K is offering a $100 Mabma Forever Edition named after the late Kobe Bryant.
 That’s a huge defeat for the consumer.
 Not to mention, the $100 edition only works within console families.
 So, if you own a PS4 but planned to switch to Xbox Series X, you can’t transfer the game.

 Now, just because 2K is doing this with one game doesn’t mean everyone will. $70 next-gen games could very well be a developer’s choice and only apply to certain studios.
 For example, someone like Square Enix might charge $70 for their games.
 Overall, they are a huge successful studio that smaller operations can’t quite match.
 If a developer like Devolver charges less however, then some might be more inclined to buy their work.
 Unfortunately, many won’t know what the plan is until we hear more from Sony and Microsoft.